VDR Solutions

 Clear Ideas provides page-level analytics that show how buyers and advisors interact with your information.
 Track which documents are viewed most, identify engaged participants, and monitor activity over time.
 These insights help you prioritize follow-up, gauge buyer interest, and make data-driven decisions throughout the transaction process.

-Is the platform secure enough for sensitive M&A documents?
+Is Clear Ideas secure enough for sensitive M&A documents?

 Yes.
-Clear Ideas is built for enterprise security with encryption, role-based access controls, watermarking, and expiration settings.
-Every document view, download, and share is logged in immutable audit trails.
-The platform meets regulatory expectations for confidentiality and provides tamper-evident records of all access for compliance and audit purposes.
+Clear Ideas is built for sensitive deal work with encryption, role-based access controls, watermarking, and expiration settings.
+Document views, downloads, and sharing activity are logged in immutable audit trails.
+Deal teams can export tamper-evident access records for compliance and audit review.

 Can I control notifications when new information is added to the deal room?